Myst82015/Papiro/README.md

+My # Discord Hackweek entry

 # Papiro
-A bot who guards your server.

 So Discord Hackweek is here!
-And there are people who are joinng my server and keep spamming discord invite links and nsfw links.
+And there are people who are joining my server and keep spamming discord invite links and nsfw links.
 So I thought it would be useful to code a bot like this.
 Small, simple and lightweight. and working of course ^^

 # So what does the bot do?